chijindujulian/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-unique - Sort list into unique names 14-findthatword - Find a specific word
-15-countthatword - Count the number of unique words in a file
+15-countthatword - Count the number of unique words in a file 16-whatsnext - Display lines containing the pattern and 3 lines after them